Non-League clubs face financial struggle amid coronavirus crisis and indecision from authorities

 “I don’t have any problem with our league representatives individually, but I think they were terribly unwise in agreeing to all of this because it left all of the clubs with huge cashflow problems.”

 Clubs are having to find ways to overcome this lack of income.
-Many, including Stalybridge, have turned to crowd funding to help them survive the crisis, hoping fans can give what they can to help their clubs.
+Many, including Stalybridge, have turned to crowd funding to help them survive the crisis, hoping fans can give what they can to help their teams.

 Warrington Town are another of the clubs to set up a crowd funding page.
 The Cheshire side's Chairman and CEO Toby Macourmac spoke about the measures that they have instilled to weather the period of financial insecurity.

 He said: “Every club has a lot of invoices at the end of the season – coach travel, player loans, so these would normally be underpinned by the bar being open.
 With the weather we’ve had recently, our bar would have been really busy, but it’s shut, so it’s just not helping with what would be the normal continuity of the business.

 “A Just Giving page is the only system that we’ve got in place at the moment.
 We put a £10,000 target in and it’s just to tide us over and clear the end of season invoices.